Shaurya-Kalia/breezeblurredplasmatheme/README.md

 # breeze blurred plasma theme
-Plasma theme with 70% opacity for panel and widgets, with blur effect for both.
+Breeze_blurred is Plasma theme with 70% opacity for panel and widgets, with blur effect for both.
+For use in plasma version <5.25.

+For Plasma version >=5.25, use Breeze_blurred_5.25.

 Extract the breeze_blurred folder to $HOME/.local/share/plasma/desktoptheme